CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The weight of the helmet is another important factor to consider.
 The weight of an average helmet varies between 0.55 to 0.77 lb (250 to 350 g).

-I remember when I bought a 50g lighter helmet than the one I had.
-I noticed the difference right away, and I regretted not buying a lighter helmet before.
+I remember buying a 50g lighter helmet than the one I had.
+I immediately noticed the difference and regretted not buying a lighter helmet sooner.

-So, the lighter helmet, the better for your comfort and your neck muscles.
+So, the lighter the helmet, the better for your comfort and neck muscles.
 You won’t experience neck pain during longer rides.

 Design